History of radio disc jockeys: 1950s to present

 The postwar period coincided with the rise of the radio disc jockey as a celebrity separate from the radio station, also known as a "radio personality".
 In the days before station-controlled playlists, the DJ often followed their personal tastes in music selection.
 DJs also played a role in exposing rock and roll artists to large, national audiences.

 While at WERE (1300 AM) in Cleveland, Ohio, DJ Bill Randle was one of the first to introduce Elvis Presley to radio audiences in the northeastern U.S. At WMCA (AM), DJ Jack Spector was the first New York City radio personality to play the new Beatles' Capitol Records' single, "I Want to Hold Your Hand".

 A top-rated radio host at WINS in New York City in the mid 1960s was Murray Kaufman, aka Murray the K. Kaufman took over the station's 7-11PM time period for several years.
 His show was known for its frenetic pace that incorporated segues, jingles, sound effects, and antics.
 After being invited by Beatles manager Brian Epstein to travel with the band, he came to be referred to as the "Fifth Beatle".

-Notable U.S. radio disc jockeys of the period include Alan Freed, Wolfman Jack, Casey Kasem, and their British counterparts such as the BBC's Brian Matthew and Alan Freeman, Radio London's John Peel, Radio Caroline's Tony Blackburn, and Radio Luxembourg's Jimmy Savile.
+Notable U.S. radio disc jockeys of the period included Alan Freed, Wolfman Jack, Casey Kasem, and their British counterparts included the BBC's Brian Matthew and Alan Freeman, Radio London's John Peel, Radio Caroline's Tony Blackburn, and Radio Luxembourg's Jimmy Savile.

 Alan Freed is commonly referred to as the "father of rock and roll" due to his promotion of the music and his introduction of the term rock and roll on radio in the early 1950s.
 Freed also made a practice of presenting music by African-American artists rather than cover versions by white artists on his radio program.
 Freed's career ended when it was shown that he had accepted payola, a practice that was highly controversial at the time, resulting in his being fired from his job at WABC.